Celebrating the 20th Anniversary of the Violence Against Women Act that GFWC was instrumental in helping to lobby Congress

 Members of the AFWC Junior Board initially envisioned a new GFWC club in Huntsville as they traveled across Alabama to Federation meetings.
 At an organizational meeting on January 20, 2000 attendees adopted bylaws and elected officers for 2000-2002.
 The name “GFWC Legacy” was chosen to symbolize the rich inheritance the charter members were bringing to this new club from their affiliations with other GFWC clubs, including GFWC Heritage Junior Woman’s Club.
 All 12 charter members were present when GFWC Legacy received its charter on April 29, 2000 from President Suellen Brazil at the 105th Annual AFWC Convention.

-In May 2007, GFWC Legacy and GFWC Heritage Junior Woman’s Club voted to merge the two clubs into one under the name GFWC Legacy.
+In May 2007, GFWC Legacy and GFWC Heritage Junior Woman’s Club voted to merge the two clubs under the name GFWC Legacy.

-In addition, we have supported the following organizations with a reach outside just Huntsville and Madison County: Operation Smile, Alabama PTA, and American Red Cross.
+In addition, we have supported the following organizations with a reach outside just Huntsville, and Madison County: Big Oak Ranch, Operation Smile, Heifer International, UNICEF, Alabama PTA, Camp Seale Harris, and American Red Cross.

 When we see a need, we try to address it.
-In the past we made substantial donations to Tsunami and Katrina relief funds as well as a fund established to assist those affected by the tornado outbreak in our own community in 2011.
-We have donated $1500 to the Parents Initiative Program of Second Mile Development, $2000 to the Red Cross for an Automated External Defibrillator which was placed at the Huntsville/Madison County Public Library main branch, and $2500 to Camp Smile-A-Mile.
+In the past, we have made substantial donations to Tsunami, hurricane, and other disaster relief funds including a fund established to assist those affected by the tornado outbreak in our own community in 2011.
+Among other monetary dona- tions, we gave $1,500 to the Parents Initiative Program of Second Mile Development, $2,000 to the Red Cross for an Automated External Defibrillator which was placed at the Huntsville/Madison County Public Library main branch, and $2,500 to Camp Smile-A-Mile.

-In 2007 the first scholarship was awarded to a local high school graduate based on her community volunteer involvement.
-A $500 scholarship has been awarded each subsequent year.
+In 2007, the first GFWC Legacy scholarship was awarded to a local high school graduate based on her community volunteer involvement.
+At least one $500 scholarship has been awarded in each subsequent year.

-GFWC Legacy sponsored the GFWC Serenity Juniorette Club for high school girls interested in volunteerism in 2008, and that club was officially chartered at the 2009 AFWC Annual Convention in Birmingham
+GFWC Legacy sponsored the GFWC Serenity Juniorettes for high school girls interested in volunteerism in 2008, and the club was officially chartered at the 2009 AFWC Annual Convention. in Birmingham.

 Jennifer Hamilton: 2014-2016